thriveweb/sailing-paradise/content/boatTours/2018-08-31-birthday-parties.md

     **Birthday Party**

-    See our five star Trip Advisor reviews for more testimonial feedback from our satisfied clients.
+    See our five star Facebook, Trip Advisor or Google reviews for more testimonial feedback from our satisfied guests.
   featuredTestimonial:
     content: >-
       "We used this wonderful company to start my sisters Birthday celebrations